 The past year presented us with a crash course on the importance of lifelong learning.

-Just over a year ago, when we thought the pandemic would last all of three weeks (how naïve we were), we were given a taste of the technological advancements we’re accelerating towards.
+Over a year ago, when we thought the pandemic would last all of three weeks (how naïve we were), we were given a taste of the technological advancements we’re accelerating towards.
 Headsets became our best friend, while TikTok and virtual game nights became our coping mechanisms.
 We were forced to become agile and resilient in the face of a 73% increase in the WFH dynamic.
 Communication took place entirely within the online sphere, while learning was maintained within virtual classrooms.
 Is that it?
 Now that we’re seeing a gradual return to offices, do we really need to keep up to date with the world’s latest tech advancements and in-demand skills?
 Unless you’re a regularly updated machine, the answer is likely yes.

 We have experienced firsthand how the world of work can be unpredictable.
 The last 15 years have seen the development of machine learning, hand-held smart communication and new battery life technologies, so what will the next 15 or 20 years bring?
 The idea that your graduate degree will determine every future role no longer applies.
 Of course, there are people out there whose childhood dream of becoming a doctor seems fulfilled every time they reach for their scrubs, for many this is not the case.